Our Board of Directors

 michelle w

-Michelle Woodward has a Bachelor of Science in Physics from Northern Arizona University and a Master in Educational Psychology from the University of Arizona.
+Michelle Woodward, Director-at-Large, has a Bachelor of Science in Physics from Northern Arizona University and a Master in Educational Psychology from the University of Arizona.
 She currently works for the Mathematics Department at the University as a course Director for Math 100.
 She is also a yoga instructor, a massage therapist and an amateur painter that works mainly in acrylics.
 She came upon dance late in her life through a class with Karenne at Zuzi!
 Dance a few years ago.
 She has experienced the transformative impact dance can have first hand and is excited to be a part of the Dancesequences family.